takahiro-hirofuchi/takahiro-hirofuchi.github.io/cv.md

 Takahiro Hirofuchi, Ph.D. is a senior researcher of National Institute of Advanced Industrial Science and Technology (AIST).
 He is an expert of system software technologies.

-- The deputy director of the joint laboratory of AIST and TITECH (AIST-Tokyo Tech Real World Big-Data Computation Open Innovation Laboratory; RWBC-OIL)
+- The team leader of Computing Continuum Infrastructure Research Team of Digital Architecture Research Center (DigiARC), AIST
-- A member of Artificial Intelligence Cloud Research Team, Artificial Intelligence Research Center (AIRC), AIST
+- The director of the joint laboratory of AIST and TITECH (AIST-Tokyo Tech Real World Big-Data Computation Open Innovation Laboratory; RWBC-OIL)

 Currently, he is mainly working on system software technologies for emerging memory devices.
 He is the principal investigator of the research project